oraclesean/docker-oracle/README.md

 The total size of these images is not 442MB + 133MB + 7.58GB.
 Layers in the oraclelinux:7-slim are reused in the oraclelinux:7-slim-19c image, which are reused in the oracle/db:19.13.1-EE image.

 The buildDBImage.sh script reads these templates and creates temporary Dockerfiles and dockerignore files, using information in the manifest according to the version (and other information) passed to the script.

+# Why this Repo
+I build and run many Oracle databases in containers.
+There were things I didn't like about Oracle's build scripts.
+My goals for this repository are:
+- Build any version and any patch level
+  - Code should be agnostic
+  - Migrate version-specific actions to templates
+  - Store versioned information as configurations and manifests
+  - Eliminate duplicate assets
+  - Flatten and simplify the directory tree
+- Streamline builds and reduce image build times
+- Allow build- and run-time customization
+- Avoid unnecessary environment settings
+- Follow Oracle recommendations and best practices
+- Support for archive and RPM-based installations
+- Leverage buildx/BuildKit capabilities
+- Support advanced features and customization:
+  - Read-Only Homes
+  - CDB and non-CDB database creation
+  - For CDB databases, control the number/naming of PDBs
+  - Data Guard, Sharding, RAC, GoldenGate, upgrades, etc.

 # Legacy README:
 There is one script to handle all operations, for all editions and versions.
 This adds some complexity to the script (it has to accommodate peculiarities of every version and edition) but: